-Instead, Tulio recommends taking a look at your finances and reevaluating what you’re charging for your services or classes.
-StyleSeat also recommends changing your pricing structure if tipping isn’t working for you.
+Instead, Tulio recommends taking a look at your finances and re-evaluating what you’re charging for your services or classes.

 Technique 2: Encourage Tipping Before Clients Arrive for Their Appointments

-Speaking of email marketing, our Payment team recommends that you consider sending an email out explaining how your payment process has changed and why, especially if you’re doing contactless payment now.
+Speaking of email marketing, we recommend you consider sending an email out explaining how your payment process has changed and why, especially if you’re doing contactless payment now.

 Here’s a way of phrasing it:

-“Because we’re trying to go as hands-free as possible we’re accepting and encouraging touch-free credit card payments.
+“Because we’re trying to go as hands-free as possible, we’re accepting and encouraging contactless credit card payments.
 With our system, you won’t be able to select your own tip amount, so please let me know at the end of your appointment if you’d like me to add a tip to your total and for how much.
 As always, it’s so appreciated!”

 Technique 3: Buy a Stylus!